-Prerequisite: Minimum grade of "C" in BIO 181
+Prerequisite: Minimum grade of 'C' in BIO 181 or Corequisite BIO 326 or 223

 This course is a study of the evolution, diversity, distribution, and ecology of the vertebrates.
 It meets for three hours lecture and three hours laboratory per week.
 This class is offered only at Shiprock.